opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `FUNCALL`

-**FUNCALL [function, &PIPE, &REST, arguments]**

-Apply Arguments to a Function.
+**Apply Arguments to a Function.**

+**(FUNCALL  function &REST arguments)**

 Function must be a function object

 **builtin function** defined at  **class io.opsit.explang.Funcs$FUNCALL**

 ### `FUNCTIONP`

-**FUNCTIONP [object]**

-Check if object is a function.
+**Check if object is a function.**

+**(FUNCTIONP  object)**

 Returns true if object is a function (built-in or user defined); otherwise, returns false.
 A function is an object that represents code to be executed when an appropriate number of arguments is supplied.
 A function can be directly invoked by using it as the first argument to funcall, apply.

 **builtin function** defined at  **class io.opsit.explang.Funcs$FUNCTIONP**

 ### `SYMBOL-FUNCTION`

-**SYMBOL-FUNCTION [symbol]**

-Returns function bound to given symbol.
+**Returns function bound to given symbol.**

+**(SYMBOL-FUNCTION  symbol)**

 If no function bound raises an error.
 The returned object may be a built-in function, compiled function or built-in special form.

 **builtin function** defined at  **class io.opsit.explang.Funcs$SYMBOL_FUNCTION**